 Truthfully, here in my Maryland yard cultivation is a bit of a challenge: The soil is heavy and mostly clay, and lavenders like it light and sandy.
 Much of my yard is shady, and lavenders prefer full sun.
 Many of the English lavenders whither from our intense summer heat, and the French lavenders are often killed by our occasional hard winter freezes.

-Note that the bracts and tiny blooms they hold, not the leaves, are the edible parts of this herb.
-Also, be sure to purchase “culinary grade” dried lavender for cooking purposes.
+Note that the buds, or bracts, and tiny blooms, or corollas, they hold, not the leaves, are the edible parts of this herb.
+Also, be sure to purchase “culinary” dried lavender for cooking purposes.
 Lavender for craft projects is not processed under the same standards and may not have an appealing flavor profile either.
-One sign that lavender is back in the mainstream: McCormick is now carrying it in its gourmet bottled herb line.
+And you may be surprised to learn that certain kinds of lavenders, particularly the true, or so-called English lavenders, are much sweeter and fruitier tasting than most of the lavandin, or hybrid French lavenders.

-4 to 6 fresh blackberries, washed, drained, and mashed with a fork
+- 4 to 6 fresh blackberries or raspberries washed, drained, and mashed with a fork

-Stir together the sugar, water, honey, lavender, and blackberries in a 1-quart saucepan over medium heat.
+- Stir together the sugar, water, honey, lavender, and blackberries in a 1-quart saucepan over medium heat.
 Bring to a boil, stirring, then adjust the heat so the mixture boils gently.
-Cook, without stirring for 6 to 7 minutes.
-Let stand so the lavender can more fully infuse the syrup 5 to 10 minutes longer; taste it after 5 minutes to decide if it needs more time.
+Cook, without stirring for 6 to 7 minutes until the berries soften and break apart.
+Remove from the heat.
+Stir in the lavender.
+Let stand so the lavender can more fully infuse the syrup 30 minutes or up to an hour for a bolder taste.

-Bring the syrup just back to a full boil again, then strain it through a fine sieve into a clean sterilized bottle or jar.
-Press down lightly to force through the liquid.
+- Push the syrup through a fine sieve into a saucepan.
+Bring back to a boil for 1 minute.
+Pour into a sterilized bottle or jar.
 Let cool to room temperature and store, refrigerated, for up to 2 weeks.
-Makes about 2/3 cup syrup.
+Makes about ⅔ cup syrup.
+The recipe can be doubled if desired.

 For a lavender buttercream recipe for cookies and French macarons go here.